October Trial Set In Musk, Twitter Buyout Battle - UrduPoint

 "The Chancery Court, which handles most of these matters, is very expert in corporate law, and more particularly, mergers and acquisitions.
 So this is the place to go," said Carl Tobias, a University of Richmond law professor.

-Kathaleen McCormick, the judge overseeing the case, comes with a no-nonsense reputation.
+McCormick, who ran the hearing remotely after she tested positive for Covid-19, comes with a no-nonsense reputation.

 She also reportedly has the distinction of previously ordering a reluctant buyer into completing a corporate merger.